 If you genuinely want to make sure people learn and engage here are three considerations you must always remember.

-Any outcome that involves people and involves shared vision, you need to consider three three factors.
+For any outcome that involves people and involves shared vision, you need to consider three factors.

 Let me tell you about Relationships